chcly/MockVM/README.md

 ## tcom

-Is the assembly compiler that transforms the input file into a mock binary.
+Is the compiler that transforms the input file into a mock binary.

-### tcom Usage
+### Usage

 ```txt
 tcom <options> <input file>